-AGENDA

-Faculty Senate Meeting April 17, 2025 - 3:45 pm, Lowrimore Auditorium

-- I. Call to order

-- II.
-Approval of minutes from the March 18, 2025 meeting

-- III.
-Elections

-- a.
-Vice-Chair of the Faculty

-- b.
-Faculty Secretary

-- IV.
-Report from the Executive Committee

-- V. Report from the Academic Affairs Committee (See the attachment for complete proposals.
+Minutes Faculty Senate Meeting April 17, 2025 - 3:45 pm, Lowrimore Auditorium Submitted by Dr. Nicole Panza due to planned absence of Faculty Secretary I. Meeting was called to order by Chair O'Kelley at 3:45 PM Present: All senators present except Diop (unexcused) and Fries (excused).
+Newly elected senators for 2025-2026 also attended to vote in elections.
+Others Present: Rubin, A. Munn, M. Brauss, Weaver, Carswell, Love-Steinmetz, Setzler II.
+Minutes from the March 18, 2025 meeting were approved as posted III.
+Elections a.
+Vice-Chair of the Faculty - Dr. Jessica Gauseb.
+Faculty Secretary - Dr. Karen Fries IV.
+Report from the Executive Committee As a reminder, the National Council of Faculty Senates is bringing their annual conference to the Carter Center downtown, Thursday, May 29th and for a half day on Friday, May 30th.
+Faculty governance is willing to sponsor the attendance of our senators so if you would like to attend, please let the Faculty Chair know.
+The conference fee is \$125 and would be reimbursed to you following the standard university procedures.
+Also as a reminder, Administrator Evaluations are due by Friday, April 25th.
+V. Report from the Academic Affairs Committee (See the attachment for complete proposals.
 See the appendix for supporting materials).

-- 1. Proposal from the Department of English and Philosophy

-- A. Modify English 385

-- B. Modify Mission Statement from Liberal Arts Program to Literature

-Program

-- C. Modify English Major from Liberal Arts Program to Literature Program - 2.
-Proposal from the School of Business - A. Modify Computer Science 401 Prerequisites - 3.
-Proposal from the School of Health Sciences, Department of Healthcare Administration - A. Add IPHC 365 - B. Add IPHC 410 - 4.
-Report from the Office of Institutional Effectiveness (for informational purposes only) - A. Presentation of the 2021-2022, 2022-2023, 2023-2024 General Education Report See appendix for the complete General Education Reports - B. Response of the AAC to the 2021-2022, 2022-2023, 2023-2024 General Education Reports - VI.
+1. Proposal from the Department of English and Philosophy - All items passed as written.
+A. Modify English 385 B. Modify Mission Statement - from Liberal Arts Program to Literature Program C. Modify English Major - from Liberal Arts Program to Literature Program 2.
+Proposal from the School of Business - Item passed as written.
+A. Modify Computer Science 401 Prerequisites 3.
+Proposal from the School of Health Sciences, Department of Healthcare Administration - All items passed as written.
+A. Add IPHC 365B.
+Add IPHC 410 4.
+Report from the Office of Institutional Effectiveness (for informational purposes only) - No action required.
+A. Presentation of the 2021-2022, 2022-2023, 2023-2024 General Education Report - See appendix for the complete General Education Reports B. Response of the AAC to the 2021-2022, 2022-2023, 2023-2024 General Education Reports VI.
 Report from the Graduate Council (See the attachment for complete proposals.
 See the appendix for supporting materials).

-There were no proposals sent forth from the GC for this meeting.

-- VII.
-Old Business - VIII.
-New Business

-- IX.
-Announcements - X. Adjournment

-Attachment to the Faculty Senate Agenda - April 17, 2025

-- V. Report from the Academic Affairs Committee - 1.
-PROPOSAL FROM DEPARTMENT OF ENGLISH AND PHILOSOPHY - A. MODIFY on p.
-90 of the current print catalog
+There were no proposals sent forth from the GC for this meeting. - VII.
+Old Business- None - VIII.
+New Business- None - IX.
+Announcements- Graduation dates were reminded. - X. Meeting was adjourned by Chair O'Kelley at 4:00 PM Attachment to the Faculty Senate Agenda - April 17, 2025 V. Report from the Academic Affairs Committee 1.
+PROPOSAL FROM DEPARTMENT OF ENGLISH AND PHILOSOPHY A. MODIFY on p.
+90 of the current print catalog FROM:

 385 - Sex, Gender, and Literature (3) (Prerequisite: 102 with a grade of C or higher.)
 Focuses on using gender theory to examine various texts, considering interaction between male and female in literature in terms of both writer and reader, and how the constructed identities of gender, sexuality, and textuality shape and relate to each other.

-385 - Gender and Literature (3) (Prerequisite: 102 with a grade of C or higher.)
+TO: 385 - Gender and Literature (3) (Prerequisite: 102 with a grade of C or higher.)
 Examines literary texts through the lens of gender studies, exploring how constructed identities of gender and intersectionalities of gender, race, class, and sexuality relate to the text.
 Rationale for A:

 This is an update to the course name and description, which reflect changes in approaches and language in the fields of gender and literary studies.
 Changes account for literary constructions and representations of complex subjectivities while accounting for both literary process and context.
 B. MODIFY on p.
-84 of the current print catalog
+84 of the current print catalog FROM: